yenchingt/pdsnd_github/README.md

 This project allows you to calculate statistics and analyze data based on your chosen dataset.
 Have fun.

 ### Files used
-This project uses: bikeshare.py, chicago.csv, new_york_city.csv and washington.csv
+This project uses: bikeshare.py with dataset chicago.csv, new_york_city.csv and washington.csv.

 ### Credits
 This project credited to https://github.com/udacity/pdsnd_github.git and www.udacity.com.